 Here’s how I overcame those barriers.

-I’ve generally found that the easiest way to overcome any procrastination-prone task is just to break it up into the tiniest, easiest of pieces, and just get started.
+The easiest way to overcome any procrastination-prone task is just to break it up into the tiniest, easiest of pieces, and just get started.

-Specifically, for writing, I learned a bunch of “start small” tricks when I was working at Quora from the Writer Relations (WR).
+Specifically, for writing, I learned a bunch of “start small” tricks when I was working at Quora from the Writer Relations team.
 I had been trying to push some of my colleagues to write more so they can experience different angles of the product, and in turn, better understand how it works and how we can improve it.
-It was also a chance to show get my colleagues to show off some of the cool work they were doing.
+It was also a chance to get my colleagues to show off some of the cool work they were doing.
 But I found it really difficult to convince my colleagues to write about their work.

 WR: Hey, Y, you should write more on Quora.